paulroberthill/BlueSCSI-toolbox-Amiga/README.md

 ![CD Changer](SDTransfer.png)

 **Known Issues**
-* Currently on my Amiga 4000 with a cyberscsi device the SD Transfer will crash the scsi device if you do not have a CD SCSI device.
+* Currently on my Amiga 4000 with a cyberscsi device the SD Transfer utility will crash the scsi device if you do not have a CD SCSI device.